honggekang/honggekang.github.io/_posts/2021-12-26-Uber-vs-Transportation.md

 <h3> Findings </h3>

 The model created using the data shows
-- A **positive significant** relationship between the number of daily ridesharing rides picked up near rail stations with the amount of daily riders on the CTA rail.
+- A <strong class="uber">positive significant</strong> relationship between the number of daily ridesharing rides picked up near rail stations with the amount of daily riders on the CTA rail.
-- Ridesharing services can be serving as a **complement** to public ‘L’ ridership in Chicago.
+- Ridesharing services can be serving as a <strong class="uber">complement</strong> to public ‘L’ ridership in Chicago.
-- On average, there is a **252877** passenger-increase in L rail ridership during weekdays and there is a **82288** passenger-decrease in L rail ridership during holidays and weekends.
+- On average, there is a <strong class="uber">252877</strong> passenger-increase in L rail ridership during weekdays and there is a <strong class="uber">82288</strong> passenger-decrease in L rail ridership during holidays and weekends.

 More imporantly,
-- Cities can further encourage these complementary effects by making ridesharing trips with pick up or drop off public transportation stops tax free rather than adding additional taxes.
+- Cities can further <strong class="uber">encourage these complementary effects</strong> by making ridesharing trips with pick up or drop off public transportation stops tax free rather than adding additional taxes.
-- It helps cities understand the effects of ridesharing services on public transportation and how to most efficiently structure both systems to maximize the economic and social wellbeing of the city.
+- It helps cities understand the effects of ridesharing services on public transportation and how to <strong class="uber">most efficiently structure both systems to maximize the economic and social wellbeing of the city</strong>.

  ![Train](/img/posts/uber/CTA L Train.png "Train")